 Often, contracts include the price as well as warranties.
 Contracts will detail exactly what’s being sold and how much.
 The Contract will also establish who is responsible to pay for business liabilities.
 There will be restrictive covenants in the contract and they will define the current and future environmental liability of the business.

 The contract will also cover the financing for the sale.
 The seller can agree to pay a portion of the purchase price in installments (known as seller financing) or the financing may also come from a bank.
 The contract will usually include a promissory note with security provisions and a payment schedule.

 The contract will also include real estate matters and will provide details on how to deal with existing clients and address the transfer of a lease if the company rents.

 When buying a business, it is important to seek the legal advice of an experienced real estate attorney.
 A skilled lawyer from the Matus Law Group may be able to help you make the most out of your purchase.

 Getting Legal Help

 You should not purchase a business without consulting an attorney first.
 Many legal obligations must be met in the procurement process, and having an experienced professional to help is extremely important.
-Call the Matus Law Firm is for more information or to set up an appointment.
+Contact the Matus Law Group for more information or to set up an appointment.